mchehab/zbar/README.md

 **Python bindings**

-The Python bindings require Python 2 and provide only non-GUI functions.
+The Python bindings require Python 2 or 3 and provide only non-GUI functions.
 You will need Python and PIL or Pillow if you would like to scan images or video directly using Python.
 Python is available from: